 Can Sewer Gas Exposure Be Treated?

 People who have been exposed to sewer gas need to do to protect themselves.
 First, they should seek medical attention for any symptoms they are experiencing, especially if those symptoms are serious.
 Then, they should have a plumbing professional come to assess how the sewer gas got into the home.
+Fortunately for those living in Concord and surrounding cities like Walnut Creek, Alamo, Lafayette, and more, Plumbing Solutions has your sewer leak repair needs covered.

 What might be the cause of the sewer gas leak?
 You may need sewer line repairs, or you may need less invasive work, like fixing the wax ring in your toilet.
 Your plumber can let you know what kind of work is needed to make your home safe again.